Empyreal96/Updating-WP-FFUs-Guide/W10M_FFUs.md

 4. Type: `thor2 -mode uefiflash -ffufile "path to output ffu"` *(you can append with -erase_data if you wish but it won't have an effect in this guide)*
 5. Type: `thor2 -mode rnd -reboot`
 *(You will reboot back into Flash Mode, this is expected)*
-6. Relock Bootloader with WPInternals
+6. Relock Bootloader with WPInternals *or* open command prompt to wpinternals.exe and run: `wpinternals.exe -EnableTestSigning`
 *(First Boot will freeze on boot, wait until WPInternals tells you the relock was successful.)*
 7. Hold the power button to reboot, and perform a reset
 8. After several reboots try to Unlock the bootloader (if you want your BL unlocled